 Wild rice is officially the "State Grain" of Minnesota.
 Minnesota remains the epicenter of this plant's natural range supporting more habitat than any other state in the United States.
 Wild rice shoreland encompasses a complex of shallow lakes, rivers, and shallow bays of deeper lakes that support rice and provide some of the most important habitat for wetland-dependent wildlife species in Minnesota.
-Wild rice habitat is especially important to Minnesota's migrating and breeding waterfowl and Minnesotans with provides unique recreation opportunities: hunting waterfowl and harvesting the rice itself for food.
-With funding from the Lessard-Sams Outdoor Heritage Council, in partnership with BWSR, SWCDs in north-central MN have determined low, medium, and high priority wild rice lakes/streams for protection using this funding.
+Wild rice habitat is especially important to Minnesota's migrating and breeding waterfowl and Minnesotans provides with unique recreation opportunities: hunting waterfowl and harvesting the rice itself With funding from the for food.
+Outdoor Lessard-Sams Heritage Council, in partnership with BWSR, SWCDs in north-central MN have determined low, medium, and high priority wild rice lakes/streams for protection using this funding.
 Medium and high priority rice lakes are shown here.